thatvirdiguy/thatvirdiguy.github.io/_posts/2026-07-06-threat-modeling-101.md

 > As a malicious user, I want to upload a specially crafted file that compromises the expense reimbursement application.

 The user story describes intended behaviour.
 The abuse story describes unintended behaviour.
-Your role as a threat modeller is to bridge the gap between the two, which is the threat scenario.
+Your role as a threat modeler is to bridge the gap between the two, which is the threat scenario.
 This is where you ask: How could this abuse actually happen?

 For our example, several possibilities immediately come to mind: